 Business rates are calculated using the same rate in the pound (the multiplier) across the whole of England.

 There are two national multipliers, the first is the national non domestic rate multiplier which is used to calculate the rates for all businesses.

 The second multiplier is for small businesses who qualify for small business rate relief.

 The actual amount a business will pay is calculated by multiplying the rateable value of the property by the relevant multiplier.

 Some non-domestic properties are not rateable so no rates have to be paid for them, for example farm buildings, churches and public parks.

 Some properties are 'composite properties', i.e. partly domestic and partly non-domestic, for example a shop with living accommodation above.
 In these cases, business rates are payable for the non-domestic part and council tax is payable for the domestic accommodation.

-Business Rates has recently undergone a revaluation which will commence on 1 April 2017.
+Business Rates has recently undergone a revaluation which commenced with effect from 1 April 2017.

 The full rating list and further information is now available on the VOA website.

 The national non domestic multipliers since 01/04/90 are as follows: